Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Conclusions

-We analysed bound states in detail and calculated the corresponding separation distances.
-In the absence of an electric field, the governing equation is local and a pulse solution can be viewed as a homoclinic orbit in a three-dimensional phase space.
-Bound states can be constructed as subsidiary homoclinic orbits using an approach based on Shil'nikov's theory in dynamical systems.
-However, since the governing equations for electrified pulses are non-local, Shil'nikov's approach is not applicable which then necessitates weak-interaction theory to obtain bound states.
-In the absence of an electric field there are a countably infinite set of two-pulse bound states, but in the presence of an electric field only a finite number of such states is present.
+We used a weak-interaction theory to study pulse interactions for the long-wave model.
+The algebraic decay of the tails in the electrified case requires long-range interactions to be taken into account.
+Our chief interest was in the formation of bound states, for which the pulse separation distance does not change in time.
+With no electric field, there are a countably infinite set of two-pulse bound states, but in the presence of an electric field only a finite number of such states is present.
 Moreover, the long-range dynamics becomes repulsive meaning that if the initial pulse separation distance exceeds a threshold then bound states will not form and the pulses will instead indefinitely repel each other.
 We also obtained two-pulse bound states for Stokes flow both with and without an electric field and obtained good agreement with the results for the long-wave model.

 The solitary pulses we computed are inherently unstable by virtue of the fact that the flat film far upstream and far downstream is itself unstable.
-Nevertheless determining the absolute or convective nature of the instability provides important insight into the expected dynamics in a time-dependent simulation as was discussed in \S \ref{sec:absolute} We determined the absolute/convective nature of our pulse solutions for the long-wave model using a modified Huerre-Monkewitz type approach and constructed the boundaries in a parameter plane (for several inclination angles) which separate regions of absolute instability from regions of convective instability.
+Nevertheless determining the absolute or convective nature of the instability provides important insight into the expected dynamics in a time-dependent simulation.
 In general, a sufficiently strong electric field can switch the nature of the instability from absolute to convective, and in so doing regularise the dynamics.
 This possibility was confirmed by time-dependent simulations for the long-wave model.
-We also determined the nature of the instability for the single-hump pulse solutions we computed in the Stokes regime and found that all of these are convectively unstable and would therefore be relevant to the time evolution of zero Reynolds number flow.
+We also determined the nature of the instability for the single-hump Stokes pulse solutions.
+We found that all of these are convectively unstable and would therefore be relevant to the time evolution of Stokes flow.
 Such simulations were not performed here, however, and are left as a topic for future work.

 We acknowledge financial support by the EPSRC under grants EP/J001740/1 and EP/K041134/1.
 T.-S. and by the Ministry of Science and Technology of Taiwan under research grant MOST-103-2115-M-009-015-MY2.